Home

 The Fishery.
 The scenic, unglaciated valleys of southwestern Wisconsin harbor dozens of cold, fertile spring creeks.
 These are my home waters that I began fishing with my father and grandfather as soon as I could walk.
 Habitat improvements and introductions of wild-strain fish are increasing the amount of productive water.
 Native brook trout are rebounding in a number of streams.
 Dozens of streams hold wild (naturally reproducing) brown trout.
 The fishing for adult browns in the 11- to 14-inch class is exceptional.
 Browns of 17-inches and larger are present and can be targeted with special strategies.

 March & April.
-March and April are catch & release fishing with barbless hooks only.
-March can bring winter or spring conditions.
-March is a great time to book on short notice if the forecast is for daytime air temperatures of 45 degrees or higher, and streams aren’t muddy.
+March and April are catch & release fishing.
+March and early April is a great time to book on short notice if the forecast is for daytime air temperatures of 45 degrees or higher, and most of the snow is out of the hills.
 Feel free to call me for current conditions.
-Blustery March days see some excellent blue-wing olive hatches.
-April is a great month for fast action and for targeting larger fish.
-On mild April days, invigorating water temps make for aggressive trout from mid-morning right into evening.
-April sees some excellent caddis and mayfly hatches.
+Blustery spring days see some excellent blue-wing olive hatches.
+April is a great month for fast action and targeting larger fish.
+Throughout April, invigorating water temps often make for aggressive trout from mid-morning right into evening.
+April also sees some excellent caddis and mayfly hatches.
 Trout fishing in area streams is closed on the Monday through Friday preceding the first Saturday in May (a 5-day closure).

 May & June.
 The general season opens the first Saturday in May.
 Most streams open to limited harvest.
 We’ll continue to practice catch & release regardless of the regulations where we’re fishing.
-In May daytime water temps generally remain favorable and caddis, mayfly, or cranefly hatches occur many days.
-May is a particularly pleasant month with gentle weather, the hills in full bloom, few biting bugs, and some very fine fishing.
-Early June sees some good mayfly hatches including evening hatches of sulphurs.
-By mid June we transition into summer conditions.
+In May midday water temps remain favorable, and caddis, mayfly, and cranefly hatches are common.
+May is a beautiful month with gentle weather, the hills in full bloom, few biting bugs, and very fine fishing.
+Early June brings some excellent hatches of sulphur mayflies.
+By mid June we transition to summer conditions.

-July & August.
-Summer heat and foliage greatly curtail angling pressure, but there is good and interesting fishing to be had.
-Even on the hottest days favorable water temps prevail from daybreak to midmorning on most streams, and water temps remain in the low 60’s right through midday on select headwater streams.
+Summer sees a drop in angling pressure, but there is good and interesting fishing to be had.
+Even on hot days favorable water temps prevail from until late morning on most streams, and trout often remain aggressive through midday on cool headwaters.
 Most years I take my best dry-fly fish of the season on hoppers or crickets in the summer months.
+Beetles abound.
+Nymphing generally remains strong.
 Some excellent morning hatches and spinner falls of small Trico mayflies occur.
 Summer trout often bunch up and specialized techniques, including micro-nymphing, produce surprising numbers of fish.
-True summer conditions usually prevail from mid June to September, so learning to fish the area effectively in summer will greatly expand your Driftless Area season and enjoyment.
+Summer conditions prevail from mid June to September, so learning to fish the area effectively in summer will greatly expand your Driftless Area season and enjoyment.

 September.
-September brings shorter days and cooler nights and a return to the springtime pattern of good midday fishing.
-Browns and brook trout adopt their spawning hues and in many watersheds adult fish move upstream in search of prime spawning habitat.
+September brings shorter days with cooler nights and a return to the springtime pattern of good midday fishing.
+Browns and brook trout adopt their spawning hues and move upstream in search of prime spawning habitat.
 Terrestrial fishing remains strong and blue-wing olive hatches reappear.
 September is a great time to fish the area (trout season runs through the last day of the month).

 My Guiding Philosophy.
 My primary role is to help you learn to fish the area effectively, and to advance your fly-fishing skills.
 Toward that end I prefer to carry a rod and do a limited amount of demonstration casting and presentation.
 Demonstrating various presentations helps you grasp them more quickly.
 Having a second rod along also gives you the flexibility to fish dry or subsurface without reconfiguring tippets or changing flies, and that often leads to you catching more fish while learning a wider variety of presentations.